NickAlicaya/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

 1. Describe the biggest difference between `.forEach` & `.map`.
+The biggest difference is forEach does not change the data/variable it simply loops through them and saves/compiles them so you can call them.
+Map on the other hand creates a new array and makes changes on them depending on provided function say for example capitalization or lowercase.

 2. What is the difference between a function and a method?
+ Methods are simply functions set as a parameter in an object.
 3. What is closure?
+closure is a function with references to its outerscope..
+It works with the principle of inheritance and lexical scope wherein nested child functions can access anything outside of it.
 4. Describe the four rules of the 'this' keyword.
+Global/window literally refers to the global scope environment.
+Implicit this refer to the left of the dot.
+Explicit when keywords .call or .bind are used this refers to the object used in the argument New When the new keyword is used to create a new object that also access the constuctor.
+The new object created is the target/reference of "THIS".
 5. Why do we need super() in an extended class?
+So that the child class can access attributes from the parent class.

 ## Project Set up